mmann1123/pyGIS/pygis/_build/html/_sources/docs/b_getting_started.md

 -   share scientific ideas with students or colleagues

-### Starting the Jupyter Notebook
+### Starting the Jupyter Lab

-Once you have installed Anaconda, you can start the Jupyter notebook.
+Once you have installed Anaconda, you can start the Jupyter lab.

 Either

 -   search for Jupyter in your applications menu, or
--   open up a terminal and type `jupyter notebook`
+-   open up a terminal and type `jupyter lab`
     - Windows users should substitute \"Anaconda command prompt\" for \"terminal\" in the previous line.

 If you use the second option, you will see something like this